gurudayal37/Website/README.md

 # CodingGurus

 Coding Gurus is a web application for reading and posting Code.
-A user needs to be registered and to logged in.
+A user needs to be registered and logged in for posting a code.
 Have a look-[CodingGurus](https://articlehub.herokuapp.com/).

 ### Installattion